 The accounting policies of the segments are the same as those described in the summary of significant accounting policies below in Note 2 - Significant Accounting Policies in the notes to consolidated financial statements.
 Our CODM evaluates performance based on income from operations of the respective branches after the allocation of corporate office operating expenses.
 In accordance with ASC Topic 280 - Segment Reporting, the Company has elected to aggregate all of the construction branches into one Construction reportable segment and all of the service branches into one Service reportable segment.
 All transactions between segments are eliminated in consolidation.
 Our Corporate departments provide general and administrative support services to our two operating segments.
-We allocate costs between segments for selling, general and administrative expenses and depreciation expense.
-Some selling, general and administrative expenses such as executive and administrative salaries and payroll expenses, corporate marketing, corporate depreciation and amortization, and consulting, accounting and corporate legal fees are not allocated to segments because the allocation method would be arbitrary and would not provide an accurate presentation of operating results of segments; instead these types of expenses are maintained as a corporate expense.
-See Note 13 - Operating Segments in the notes to consolidated financial statements.
+The majority of costs are allocated between segments for selling, general and administrative expenses and depreciation expense.
+See Note 12 - Operating Segments in the notes to consolidated financial statements.